finos/community/.github/ISSUE_TEMPLATE/---new-modeling-effort-using-legend.md

 *Describe the contributor profile (background, position, organization) you'd like to see engaged in this project*

 ## Infrastructure needs
-*Describe the infrastructure set up needed from FINOS (i.e. a project on the Legend Studio hosted instance, recurring meeting infrastructure*
+*Describe the infrastructure set up needed from FINOS (i.e. a project on the Legend Studio hosted instance, recurring meeting infrastructure, mailing list*

 ----